pulibrary/pudl_mets_compiler/ga_migration_progress.md

  * pudl0052 - Tokaido Road
  * pudl0084 - A Trip to Tow
  * pudl0089 - Cruikshank Collection

+# Manually Migrated / Fixed after Initial Pass (collections above)

+ * pudl0030 - Chinese Block Prints: From Gest, no Voyager Records

 # Fail

- * pudl0030 - Chinese Block Prints: From Gest, no Voyager Records
  * pudl0031 - Jackson Prints: Problems due to merged VRA records that are separate in Voyager, e.g. 2007.2195-97, 2007.2198-99,
               2007.02211-12 and more.
 Propose merging Voyager records to match.